juttevijverberg/hypencoder/README.md

 | [Run Files](https://drive.google.com/drive/folders/1Q1U9Aa4bw_wK-EbAs9xCyUvBYxoUOVEG?usp=sharing) | All the run files for experiments |
 </center>

-The above artifacts are stored on Google Drive, if you want to download them without going through the UI, I suggest looking at [gdown](https://github.com/wkentaro/gdown) or the Google Cloud interface provided by [rclone](https://rclone.org/drive).
+The above artifacts are stored on Google Drive, if you want to download them without going through the UI you can, but I suggest looking at [gdown](https://github.com/wkentaro/gdown) or the Google Drive interface provided by [rclone](https://rclone.org/drive).

 We have also uploaded all the run files for our experiments (FollowIR coming soon).
 They are a custom JSONL format, but they should be pretty straightforward to convert to any other format.
 We may also add standard TREC run files in future if there is interest.